Anica-blip/3C-Goal-Tracker/SETUP.md

 No. It is private to your device and your browser.

 **What if I clear my browser data?**
-Your goal tracker data will be deleted along with it.
-This is why the email backup exists — use it regularly.
+Your Dash Notes data will be deleted along with it.
+Use the Share or Download backup regularly to keep your data safe.

 **How often should I back up?**
 After any important session.
-One tap sends everything to your email as readable text.
+One tap in the Backup section shares everything to your chosen app or downloads a file to your device.

 **What about my voice notes?**
 Voice notes are transcribed to text by your browser automatically.
 The text saves locally.
 The original audio recording is not stored.